wcsanders1/DesignPatterns/README.md

 There is a treasure somewhere in the mine.
 Move through the mine and blast spaces in it to find the treasure.
 You only have a few chances!
 However, undo functionality implemented using the **memento pattern** allows you to undo a certain number of unsuccessful blasts.

 ![Memento gif](/../screenshots/Memento_GIF_1.gif)

+### Observer

+Choose subscribers and publish news to them.
+The subscribers' responses to the news will in part be determined by whether the news is good or bad.
+The **observer pattern** allows for news publication to any number of subscribers, and provides the option of unsubscribing any particular subscriber.